Possible Formation of a Perfect Fluid in $pp$, $p$-Pb, Xe-Xe and Pb-Pb Collisions at the Large Hadron Collider Energies: A Color String Percolation Approach: Introduction

 At high-energies, multi-particle production can be explained in terms of color string percolation model (CSPM).
 In this model, color strings are stretched between the target and the projectile particles and the final hadrons are produced by the hadronization of these strings \cite{Braun:2015eoa}.
 Color flux tubes are assumed to be stretched between the colliding partons in terms of gluon fields, which are restricted to some transverse space radius.
 The strings have some finite area in the transverse space.
 The number of strings grow as the energy of the collision and the number of colliding partons increase, and they start overlapping in the transverse space.
 After a certain critical string density, ($\xi_{\rm c}$), a macroscopic cluster appears which marks the percolation phase transition \cite{Braun:2015eoa}.
+In some of the recent works it has been suggested that in heavy-ion collisions, fast thermalization can occur through the existence of an event horizon which is caused by the rapid deceleration of the colliding nuclei~\cite{Castorina:2007eb,Bylinkin:2014vra}.
+In such cases, the thermalization can happen through Hawking-Unruh effect~\cite{hawk,unru}.
+As suggested by Hawking, the black holes can evaporate by quantum pair production and behave as if they have an effective temperature, $T_{H} = \frac{1}{8\pi GM}$, where $1/(4GM)$ is the acceleration due to gravity at the surface of a black hole of mass $M$.
+Unruh showed that a similar type of effect can arise in a uniformly accelerated frame, in which an observer outside the system can detect a thermal radiation with a temperature, $T = a/2$, $a$ being the acceleration.
+Similarly in CSPM, the strong color field inside the large cluster causes deceleration of the $q\bar q$ pair which can be perceived as a thermal temperature because of Hawking-Unruh effect \cite{hawk,unru}.
 In this work, we have estimated the isothermal compressibility of matter formed in high energy collisions using CSPM for the first time.
 Here, we have taken advantage of the usefulness of color string percolation and found out how $\kappa_{\rm T}$ changes as a function of the final state charged particle multiplicity across various collision species at the LHC energies.
 We have also estimated the initial percolation temperature for different collision systems at different collision energies.

+In view of particle production being driven by the final state multiplicity across the collision species starting from pp, p-Pb, Xe-Xe and Pb-Pb collisions at the LHC energies, it is worth going for a comprehensive study of system thermodynamics using experimental inputs as a function of final state event multiplicity.
+However, as it is known due to the low density of particles in the phase space and the physical interpretation of the corresponding observables, should be done with caution.